DAGINATSUKO/www-rpcs3/README.md

 # Introduction
 Official source code for RPCS3.net, based off code from my personal website.
 This website is designed to house and promote the progress of RPCS3, an experimental open-source Sony PlayStation 3 emulator and debugger written in C++ for Windows and Linux.

+All trademarks and copyright-written content found on this website belong to their respective owners.
+The RPCS3 team is in no way affiliated with Sony or PlayStation.

-The [Compatibility List](https://github.com/AniLeo/rpcs3-compatibility) portion of this the is developed independently and maintained by [AniLeo](https://github.com/AniLeo).
+The [Compatibility List](https://github.com/AniLeo/rpcs3-compatibility) portion of this website is developed independently and maintained by [AniLeo](https://github.com/AniLeo).

 ## Licensing
 RPCS3.net uses the GNU General Public License Version 2.0 (June 1991).
 According to the license, you are welcome to use the website and its source code for any purpose, but distributing the websites' files requires that the source code be released and attribution given.
 For more details on how the GNU General Public License system works, please refer to [GNU.org](https://GNU.org)